 6. Trading Stocks (High Risk, High Effort)

 Learning stock trading and investing takes a lot of work.
 There are no short-cuts, but you can teach yourself by learning from the wealth of books, videos, podcasts, and training courses available.
-You must treat your investing seriously and not take undue risks with your capital, there are no get rich quick schemes.
+You must treat you’re investing seriously and not take undue risks with your capital; there are no get rich quick schemes.

 10 Key Steps To Learn Stock Trading